ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Proof of lockbox access secret' - proof required to validate that the lockbox access secret' is known, proof = hmac(`<lockbox-access-secret>`, "lockbox-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-access-token>` + ":lockbox-content-get")
     * Expiry of the proof for the 'lockbox access secret' - a window in which access secret proof is considered valid
   * Content list of data elements containing:
-    * Namespace URL - the amespace URL is the ID where the data is stored
+    * Namespace URL - the namespace URL is the ID where the data is stored

 ### Returns

   * Content list of data elements containing:
     * Namespace URL - the namespace URL is the ID where the data is stored
+    * Updated - timestamp (or version number) of when entries in the namespace were last updated
     * List of values, each value is base 64 encode with the value encrypted with: key = hmac(`<lockbox-key>`, "lockbox:" + `<permission-url>` + ":" + `<value-name>`), iv=hash(`<permission-url>` + ":" + `<value-name>`)

 ### Security Considerations